 Frankly, there is no objective answer I can give to you because it depends on you and you preferences.
 Every single microstock agency has its advantages and disadvantages, especially regarding to the usability and site navigation.
 Thus, to choose the right agency for you, you need to try it out.
 It’s just that simple.
 For that reason, sign in at one microstock agency and test it.
 If you don’t like it, choose another one.
 For my way, I tested about 4 different agencies and stuck at Dreamstime* and Shutterstock*.

 How much can you yearn when you sell stock photos?

 The most important question comes at the end: how much can you earn monthly with stock photos and is it possible to become rich from selling stock photos?
 Unfortunately, I have to disappoint you, dear friend.
-To sell stock photos is not the golden way of earning money.
+You can earn money by selling stock photos but it is not the golden way and you wouldn’t necessarily get rich with it.
+Rather, it depends on what you make of it.
 Here you need to behold two factors: the number of uploads and the time.

 Number of uploads